 The latest post for a renku session appears on our Home page each Thursday.
-If you don’t see it on the Home page, click this link to view the Renku Post Archive.

 The latest post also appears in the Troutswirl blog.
 If you don’t see it on the first page of the blog, click the link for page two.

 You might want to visit our Archive of Completed Renku, a collection of renku completed on our site.

 Here are two important resources that are indispensable for anyone interested in renku.

 - William F. Higginson’s Renku Home website, established in 2000-07

 - John E. Carley’s Renku Reckoner, online from Darlington Richards